 26. Tyler, Texas-based St. Luke is committed to advancing the current state of innovation in the field of data encryption technologies for secure communications over a distributed network.
 In addition to the ongoing efforts of Messrs.
-Felscher and Hoffberg, St. Luke employs a resident of Tyler, Texas as a Technology Analyst.
+Felsher and Hoffberg, St. Luke employs a resident of Tyler, Texas as a Technology Analyst.
 St. Luke is a Texas limited liability company with its principal place of business at 719 West Front Street, Suite 247, Tyler, Texas 75710.

 27. St. Luke is a small, Texas-based company.
 St. Luke depends on patent protection to effectively license its innovative technologies and build its business.
-Like Defendant Intuit, St. Luke relies on its intellectual property.
-Brad Henske, the former Chief Financial Officer at Intuit explained the importance of protecting Intuit's intellectual property:
+Like Defendant Box, St. Luke relies on its intellectual property.
+Box values strong intellectual property rights and celebrates its efforts to protecting its own intellectual property: